violapterin/dotfiles/notes/Setting_up_Git.md

     $ git remote show origin

-## To Commit and Push

-### To Compare

-Before committing, it is helpful to see what new work has been done.
-To show modification not added to the index, that is, differences between working tree and the files as was indexed:

-    $ git diff

-If new work has been added to the index, you can still compare the files as was index with latest commit in the local repo,

-    $ git diff --staged

-Instead, to compare a specific file in the working tree with the committed version of it in the local repo, say `README.md`,

-    $ git diff HEAD README.md

-where `HEAD` is a pointer to the latest commit.

-### Navigating `diff` result

-After any of these, you will see a new page that summarizes modified lines, and what is changed.

-Navigation commands are identical to `less`, and similar to Vim.
-Hit `j`, `e` or `^e` to forward one line (where `^` stands for Control key).
-Hit `k`, `y`, or `^y` to backward one line.
-Hit `f` or `^f` to forward one window.
-Hit `b` or `^b` to backward one window.
-Hit `d` or `^d` to forward one-half window.
-Hit `u` or `^u` to backward one-half window.
-Hit `q` or `:q` to quit.

-### Updating the Index

-If there are new files created or old files deleted, run this to update the index according to the present working tree:

-    $ git add -A

-The following does almost the same, except in that it ignores files in a newly created directory:

-    $ git add .

-### To Commit

-Before you commit, you may want to see a short summary of what files are changed and deleted, with

-    $ git status

-To commit, use `git commit`.
-However a commit message is strongly recommended, which reminds you as well as other people what you have done.
-For example,

-    $ git commit -m "Rename files using new convention"

-Summarize your work concisely, within less than some 70 characters.
-If you cannot do this, you should have probably split your work into two or more commits.
-It is the tradition that, to save space, verbs in base form are used, and no period is there in the end.

-You can modify your commit message even after you commit, with

-    $ git commit --amend

-Now, an editor opens, showing the commit message in the beginning, where you may revise it.
-This file is saved as `.git/COMMIT_EDITMSG`.

-I find it useful to edit here because you don't have to backslash-escape special characters, which may occur in verbatim expressions.
-You can also add more explanatory lines below, separated from the title with a blank line.
-The status is shown again as commented lines to recapitulate changes for you.

-### To View Commit Log

-Afterwards, you can view the commit log with

-    $ git log

-The result shows commit IDs, authors, time stamps, and commit messages.

-To make the log more concise and informative,

-    $ git log --all --decorate --oneline --graph

-The names of option are pretty explanatory.
-Mnemonic: "a dog".

-### To Push

-To push all commits from the local repo to the master branch in the remote repo (`origin`) whenever they have not been updated,

-    $ git push origin master

-Say yes, if, in the first time you push, you are asked that whether you should consider the RSA host key for GitHub's IP address as a safe one.

-If you have messed up something, and Git is unable to figure out their ancestral relation and thus refuses to push, you may try

-    $ git push origin master

-This forces every commit in question in the local repo to overwrite its counterpart in the remote repo, and may cause the remote repo to lose data, so think twice before using it.

-## Branching and Manipulation

-### To Clone and Fork

-### To Create New Branch

-### To Merge

-###

 ## Configuring Git

 Keep in mind that it is the same thing to run, in the terminal,